 Additionally, AB 594 includes several smaller, related provisions.
 For example, the bill requires that any money successfully recovered by a public prosecutor be first applied to payments due to workers affected by the initial Code violation.

-Public prosecutors are limited to taking action against violations occurring in the geographic jurisdiction.
+Public prosecutors are limited to taking action against violations occurring within their geographic jurisdiction.
 The bill also, technically, has an expiration date.
 The authorizations of AB 594 are set to expire on January 1, 2029.

 For producers and production companies that maintain compliance, Assembly Bill 594 will have almost no immediate impact.
 However, the bill does further increase a producer or production company’s exposure to legal consequences in the event of a Labor Code violation.